 Firstly we are proud of our country and heritage, and we wish for people everywhere to get to know our country and our people.
 Secondly we also feel that it is important to follow good ecological principles, for our benefit and the world as a whole.
 Finally we want to see many people benefitting from our efforts and so community-based tourism prevails in all our activities.

 Our tours are many and varied (see 2014 schedule).
-But for you, the traveler, each tour we develop is simply the foundation of an amazing experience – an experience for you to create.
+But for you, the traveller, each tour we develop is simply the foundation of an amazing experience – an experience for you to create.
 Each tour is just an outline for you to colour in, and each will be tailored to meet your wishes, interests and needs.

 Our tours can be organized for individuals or groups of up to 10 people (and sometimes more), and each one can be tailor-made to suit your specific requirements.
 In addition we have family friendly tours with discounts for children.
 For the majority of our tours you can specify the start date and length of tour.